 |Value||Eligibility||Open date||Close date|

-This scholarship was established to provide assist to students undertaking an Honours program at the School of Philosophical and Historical Inquiry who experience disadvantage or hardship.
+This Scholarship was established to provide assistance to students undertaking an Honours program in the School of Humanities who are experiencing financial hardship.

 a.
-This Scholarship was established to provide assist to students undertaking an Honours program at the School of Philosophical and Historical Inquiry who experience disadvantage or hardship.
+This Scholarship was established to provide assistance to students undertaking an Honours program in the School of Humanities who are experiencing financial hardship.

 b.
 This Scholarship is funded by a bequest from the estate of Miss Lucy Firth in 1997.
 Lucy graduated with a Bachelor of Arts from the University of Sydney.

 a.
-Applicants must have an unconditional offer of admission or be currently enrolled to study full-time or part-time within the Department of Philosophy, School of Philosophical and Historical Inquiry at the University of Sydney in one of the following:
+The Scholarship is offered subject to applicants having an unconditional offer of admission or being currently enrolled to study philosophy within the School of Humanities at the University of Sydney in one of the following:

 II.
 Honours (Philosophy) pathway in the final year of the combined Bachelor of Arts and Bachelor of Advanced Studies, or